rjborges/smbj-dialect-test/readme.md

 com.hierynomus.mssmb2.SMBApiException: STATUS_ACCESS_DENIED (0xc0000022): Could not connect to \\host\share
 ```

 In order to upgrade our Mulesoft projects to use Java 17, we are required to use mule-smb-connector 4.0.0.
 The breaking change means we are not able to upgrade our projects unless we use custom code or build our own connector.
-While I have already built an SMB Connector that can replace yours, I would prefer to use a Mulesoft approved vendor supported connector.
+While I have already built an SMB Connector that can replace mule-smb-connector, I would prefer to use a Mulesoft approved vendor supported connector.

 ### Solution